Financial Aid Information

 Review your answers carefully and, if necessary, correct them before submitting your FAFSA.

 Sign your application.
-You can electronically sign your application using your PIN, print a paper signature page and mail in, or wait for a signature page to arrive in the mail.
+You can electronically sign your application using your FSA ID, print a paper signature page and mail in, or wait for a signature page to arrive in the mail.

 Submit your application by selecting the “Submit My FAFSA Now” button on the last page of the form.
 You will be taken to a Confirmation Page that shows a confirmation number and estimated EFC.
 Print a copy of the Confirmation Page for your records.